 Wallpaper a Lampshade

-If you have a plain lampshade and you want to give it a little pizzazz (or a damaged lampshade that you want to salvage), applying wallpaper is a great idea.
+If you have a plain lampshade and want to give it a little pizzazz (or a damaged lampshade to salvage), applying wallpaper is a great idea.
 It can add instant flair and it's very easy to do.
 Simply cut the paper to size and apply it using a spray adhesive (traditional wallpaper glue can be a bit clumpy on lampshades).
 Another option that is a little more subtle but still a lot of fun is to apply wallpaper to the inside of the shade.
 It doesn't make as much of an impact as the exterior of the shade, but it's a great little decorative touch.